AJVicens/command-line-for-reporters/README.md

 ![excel screenshot](https://user-images.githubusercontent.com/6118900/27491390-10835980-57f7-11e7-9545-fbba8c5c6929.png)

 Let's compare that to a quick peek from CSVKit.
 Type `csvlook nic[tab complete]`.
 Ack.
 Not so good.
 Let's clean that up a bit by piping the output of that command into a `less -S` command, which allows us to look at the data one page at a time.
 With `-S` we cut the lines off at the width of our terminal window, so we can organize things a bit.
-So you're going to type in `csvlook nic[tab complete] | less -S`.
+So you're going to type in `PYTHONIOENCODING=utf8 csvlook ire[tab complete] | less -S`.
 You can see the left and right arrows to see the full rows.
 Hit `q` to get out of that view.

 ![csvlook screenshot](https://user-images.githubusercontent.com/6118900/27491440-37aebdd8-57f7-11e7-8e15-3829db04822a.png)